 What is your family like?

 They’re great fun.
 You’d like them.
 My wife, Yvonne Martin Kidd, has a beautiful smile that brightens the room when she walks in.
 She’s really smart.
-She’s the director of marketing and communications for the Owen School of Management at Vanderbilt University, where she is also an adjunct professor.
+She’s the director of marketing and communications for the Owen School of Management at Vanderbilt University.
 And what can I say about our daughter, Maggie?
-She’s the light of our life.
-She plays the piano, enjoys school, and has lots of friends.
+She studies science, math, and Chinese at Northwestern University in Chicago and is the light of our life.